muritane/coordination-architecture/load-bearing_theory_stack.md

 Some thresholds cannot be crossed in isolation.

 **Complementarity** is structural coupling that supplies missing degrees of freedom.

+Complementarity is not cooperation, alignment, or mutual benefit.
+It is gap-filling under constraint.

 The coupled system forms a new composite execution topology.